exaraww/Cheat-Menu-Framework/README.md

 - Added new cheat: Infinite Money (AKA Trade Points)
 - Fixed - Unlock Tool module no longer plays sounds when unlocking all achievements.
 Make sure to get the update from the `Required Modules` section.
 - Split included modules out into their own downloads.
-- Attached an archive with all current downloads.
-Removed in favor of mirror on MEGA.
-- Added MEGA mirror for downloads.
 - Updated Race Changer to support Pure Moot (yes the tail).
 Compatibility with previous game versions potentially definitely broken...
 Feedback required Confirmed by feedback.
 - Renamed `main.rb` to `__init__.rb`, wrapped mod specific code into a module.
 - Fixed - Forgot to add `FileGetter.` to `load_from_list` function call in CheatsMod module.